The Eating Disorders Coalition

 Board of Directors

-A Phi Beta Kappa graduate of Wofford College, Chase is the recipient of both The Arthur & Ida Maie Rivers Award for Integrity, Virtue, Gentleness & Character and The L. Harris Chewning Award for Academic Scholarship and Intellectual & Moral Integrity.
+Bannister completed his clinical training at Duke University’s Counseling & Psychological Services and Duke University Medical Center Infectious Disease Clinic.
+Bannister holds a Master of Social Work from the University of North Carolina at Chapel Hill, a Master of Divinity from Duke University, and is a Phi Beta Kappa graduate of Wofford College, where he earned a Bachelor of Arts in English Language & Literature.
+Chase is the recipient of The Arthur B. & Ida Maie Rivers Award for Integrity, Virtue, Gentleness & Character and The L. Harris Chewning Award for Scholarly Achievement and Intellectual & Moral Integrity.

 Dr. Lampert completed both her doctorate degree in Nutrition and Epidemiology and Master of Public Health degree in Public Health Nutrition at the University of Minnesota.
 She earned a Master of Science degree in Nutrition at the University of Vermont and completed her dietetic internship at the University of Minnesota Hospital and Clinics.